Section 12A-49 Clearing of trees; permit required.

 (1) The area, in square feet or acres, of any climax

-forest areas on the site and those
+forest areas on the site and those portions,

-determined by actual field measurement or planimetering of scaled aerial photographs.
+actual field measurement or planimetering of scaled aerial photographs.

 (2) The number, spacing, size and species of planting